-i did something a little different with the re-contextualized public domain film content this time; instead of an old b-movie, there are bits of two different things interspersed throughout. there’s your name here, which is a pretty amusing parody of industrial films of the time, made 50 years ago (some people have wondered how they got it to look so old, only to find out that it’s not something recent poking fun at the past, but rather something that looks old because it is old).
+I did something a little different with the re-contextualized public domain film content this time.
+Instead of an old B-movie, there are bits of two different things interspersed throughout.
+There’s Your Name Here, which is a pretty amusing parody of industrial films of the time, made fifty years ago (some people have wondered how they got it to look so old, only to find out it’s not something recent poking fun at the past, but rather something that looks old because it is old).

-though there are no cameos from fuzzy duck or nikolai this time, elliott has a strangely serene and longer-than-usual tender moment to share. and i have lots of hair. what more can you ask for? i think we’ve pretty firmly established by this point that the video progress report lives comfortably somewhere in the 20-30 minute range. that length feels just about right. i can dig in a bit and ramble about several different things without getting too long-winded.
+Though there are no cameos from Fuzzy Duck or Nikolai this time, Elliott has a strangely serene and longer-than-usual tender moment to share.
+And I have lots of hair.
+What more can you ask for?
+I think we’ve established by this point that the video progress report lives comfortably somewhere in the twenty-to-thirty-minute range.
+That length feels just about right.
+I can dig in a bit and ramble about several different things without getting too long-winded.

-who knows if anyone else finds this stuff interesting (i realize it’s still mostly my face talking about stuff, even if it’s broken up more and edited better than it used to be), but i have fun doing it. i think when i get to the one-year mark i’m going to sit down and watch all 12 video progress reports back-to-back, to get a feel for how much things have evolved and how much i’ve accomplished in that amount of time. that’s right — i’ll have a marathon of myself, with myself. how postmodern is that?
+Who knows if anyone else finds this stuff interesting (O realize it’s still mostly my face talking about stuff, even if it’s broken up more and edited better than it used to be), but I have fun doing it.
+I think when I get to the one-year mark I’m going to sit down and watch all twelve video progress reports back-to-back to get a feel for how much things have evolved and how much I’ve accomplished in that time.
+I’ll have a marathon of myself, with myself.
+How postmodern is that?

-also, elliott tells me he forgot to mention tunnel of love as another undersung springsteen album that’s up there with some of the best work the boss has done. sometimes, when he’s alone in the house, he breaks out a little guitar and recreates the music video for “brilliant disguise”. i haven’t seen it in the purple flesh, obviously, but i’ve heard people talk about it in hushed and reverential tones.
+Also, Elliott tells me he forgot to mention Tunnel of Love as another undervalued Springsteen album that’s up there with some of the best work the Boss has done.
+Sometimes, when he’s alone in the house, he breaks out a little guitar and recreates the music video for “Brilliant Disguise”.
+I haven’t seen it in the purple flesh, you understand, but I’ve heard people talk about it in hushed and reverential tones.